itayperry/react_spotify_player/README.md

 **_What does it do?_** For now, this project gives you 2 options (after login):

 - You can find this app on your own Spotify app list of **devices** and stream music to it, just look for _Broadcast to React Spotify Player_, this uses the Spotify's client-side JavaScript library: Web Playback SDK.
-- See a list of your favourite albums.
+- See a list of your favourite albums/songs.
-- Play 30 seconds samples of each song from your 'favourite songs list' or your 'favourite album list' (currently limited to 15).
+- Play 30 seconds samples of each song from your 'favourite songs list' or your 'favourite albums list'.

+**( Playlists length currently limited to 15)**

 ## Running the Sample Code